Maders/fragmenty-spider/README.md

 ## HTTP Proxy

 If you want to use a list of HTTP proxies with the Scrapy project, you can fill the `HTTP_PROXY_LIST` in the `fragmenty/core/settings.py` file.
-The project includes a custom pipeline that randomly selects a proxy from the list for each request.
+The project includes a custom middleware that randomly selects a proxy from the list for each request.
 If you don't want to use a proxy, you can leave the `HTTP_PROXY_LIST` empty.
-The pipeline will simply skip the proxy selection step.
+The middleware will simply skip the proxy selection step.

 ## Related Project: